tobyhodges/fair-research-software/episodes/08-code-correctness.md

 calculate_crew_size function later).

-The `text_to_duration` function converts a duration stored as a string in format "HH:MM" to a duration in hours, e.g. duration "01:15" (1 hour and 15 minutes) should return a float point value of 1.25.
+The `text_to_duration` function converts a duration stored as a string in format "HH:MM" to a duration in hours, e.g. duration `01:15` (1 hour and 15 minutes) should return a numerical value of `1.25`.

 ``` python
 def text_to_duration(duration):